About the Seed Group

 Take an environmental education field trip with a county-provided bus service.
 To be eligible for the field trip, groups must have at least 25 participants age 7 and above.

 Field trip destinations must be located in Hennepin County unless you’ve received special permission from the program manager.
 For ideas, see the list of Recommended Field Trip Locations (PDF).
 To ensure we can fulfill your request, please apply for field trip transportation between two to eight weeks before your field trip.
+Field trips must address one of the following environmental issues: reducing waste, recycling, reducing and safely disposing of hazardous waste, reducing climate change and air quality pollution, protecting land and water, understanding ecosystems.

 Apply for field trip transportation.